Team Iron

-Team Iron is a professional swimming team co-owned by Katinka Hosszú, and a founding member of the International Swimming League.
+Team Iron is a professional swimming team co-owned by Katinka Hosszú, and a founding member of the International Swimming League (ISL).
 The team is based in Budapest, Hungary, led by general manager Dorina Szekeres and head coach Jozsef Nagy.

 During the inaugural season in 2019, they finished third in the European group and failed to advance to the ISL Grand Finale hosted at the Mandalay Bay Resort and Casino in Las Vegas.

 The team hosted one of the seven matches of the inaugural season in the Duna Arena, in Budapest, where they placed second in front of the home crowd.
 The visiting teams were London Roar, LA Current and New York Breakers.

 2019 International Swimming League season

 Team roster

 ISL teams had a maximum roster of 32 athletes for 2019 season, with a suggested size of each club's traveling roster of 28 (14 men and 14 women).
 Each club had a captain and a vice-captain of different gender.
 In the 2019 season Katinka Hosszú and Peter John Stevens held those titles for Team Iron.